robpomeroy/BrightOS/docs/Testing.md

 1. You're running within WSL2 (not PowerShell)
 2. `VAGRANT_WSL_ENABLE_WINDOWS_ACCESS=1` is set in your environment
 3. Your Windows host is accessible from WSL: test with `ls /mnt/c/`

+### Vagrant executable was not found

+If Molecule fails with `ERROR    vagrant executable was not found!`, WSL cannot find the Windows Vagrant executable yet.

+1. Ensure Vagrant is installed on Windows (`vagrant --version` in Windows PowerShell).
+2. In WSL, ensure both `VAGRANT_WSL_ENABLE_WINDOWS_ACCESS=1` and `/mnt/c/HashiCorp/Vagrant/bin` are on your shell environment (see Setup for Windows Host Access above).
+3. Reload your shell (`source ~/.bashrc`) and verify from WSL:
+   `vagrant --version`.
+4. Re-run Molecule once `vagrant --version` works in WSL.

+### Missing cleanup playbook warning

+`WARNING ... cleanup: Executed: Missing playbook` is expected in this repo because no dedicated Molecule cleanup playbook is configured.
+It does not mean `main.yml` is missing and can be ignored.

 ### almalinux/10 Box Not Available